 - Routine medication refills and monitoring touchpoints

-And then backing that up with plan mechanics-cost-sharing, navigation, and steerage-so “used first” is more than a slogan.
+Then back it up with plan mechanics—cost-sharing, navigation, steerage—so “used first” is more than a slogan.
 Reimbursement should follow workflow.
 Without workflow, you’re just paying for another channel.

 2) Reward clinical closure, not just encounter volume

-Most telemedicine arrangements reimburse the completion of a visit.
-But employers don’t actually benefit from more visits.
+Most telemedicine arrangements pay per visit.
+But employers don’t benefit from more visits.
 They benefit from resolved episodes, correct routing, and fewer downstream claims.

 - Did the member avoid urgent care within a defined window (say, 7 days)?